Skip to main content

 From Mind Map to Essay

-The biggest benefit of mind mapping for history is how easily it converts into exam essays.
+Here’s the biggest payoff.
 Your main branches become your paragraphs.
 The sub-branches provide your evidence and examples.
+Done.

 Revision with Mind Maps

-Once you’ve created mind maps for each topic, use them actively:
+Once you’ve created mind maps for each topic, use them actively.
+Don’t just make them and file them away.

 Week 1: Create detailed mind maps from your notes and textbooks.